• Insights

 What the court ruling means

-Today’s court order means that being from a travel ban country should no longer subject foreign nationals to a USCIS adjudications hold or to review of previous USCIS approvals.
+The district court order means that being from a travel ban country should no longer subject foreign nationals to a USCIS adjudications hold or to review of previous USCIS approvals.
 In addition, being from a travel ban country should no longer be considered a negative factor in discretionary USCIS adjudications.
-However, the Trump Administration is expected to appeal the decision and may apply for an emergency stay.
+However, the Trump Administration has appealed the decision and may apply for an emergency stay.
 If a stay is granted or the decision reversed on appeal, USCIS could reinstate the policies.

 Fragomen will continue to monitor litigation surrounding these policies and provide updates as warranted.